Konos Unit Studies offer hands-on learning with a Christian worldview.

-Konos is a hands-on learning, Christian worldview curriculum consisting of three volumes.
-Each volume encompasses two years of study and is about 400 pages full of every subject you could possibly imagine!
+The Original KONOS Unit Studies Volumes consist of three different volumes.
+Each volume encompasses two-three years of study and are about 400 pages full of every subject you could possibly imagine!
 There are HUNDREDS of activities to go along with each unit.

 The subjects included are: